Mosquito & Tick-borne Disease Program

 Franklin County’s Mosquito and Tick-borne Disease program works hard to mitigate the risk of mosquito and tick-borne diseases in our community through surveillance, control, and education.

-In 2001, the Pennsylvania Department of Environmental Protection (DEP) began its mosquito surveillance program due to the prevalence of West Nile Virus found in the state.
-From the very beginning, the program has worked to mitigate the risk of West Nile Virus, as well as other mosquito-borne diseases through surveillance, control, and education.
-Beginning in 2018, the Pennsylvania Department of Environmental Protection also began a tick surveillance program to understand tick-borne disease prevalence, habitat, and species distribution.
-Every year Franklin County submits a grant application to DEP to cover the cost of completing mosquito and tick work in the county.
-Jason Goetz is the county’s full time Mosquito and Tick-borne Disease Specialist.
+In 2001, the Pennsylvania Department of Environmental Protection (DEP) launched a mosquito surveillance program to track and manage West Nile Virus.
+Since its creation, the program has worked to mitigate the risk of West Nile Virus and other mosquito-borne diseases through surveillance, control and education.
+DEP introduced a tick surveillance program in 2018 to learn more about tick-borne disease prevalence, habitats and species distribution.

-Control efforts focus on both large and small scale areas of concern in communal areas.
-Although we can offer assistance through education on how to eliminate breeding habitat, this program is not for private extermination for individual homes.
-Instead, employees seek out mosquito habitat that has the potential to develop into large scale mosquito problems and work to eliminate the larval source before it becomes an issue.
+Control efforts focus on both large- and small-scale areas of concern.
+Although the county can offer assistance through education on how to eliminate breeding habitats, this program does not provide private extermination for individual homes.
+Instead, Franklin County staff seek out mosquito habitats that have the potential to develop into large-scale mosquito problems and then work to eliminate the larval source before it becomes an issue.
 Each breeding habitat is evaluated for the best possible control type, which can include using environmental factors to naturally eliminate the source or by using pesticides.

 Using a Mosquito Fogger to Reduce Adult Mosquito Population